 Juneau Aiki Dojo provides a relaxed setting for serious training in a martial art that develops both the mind and body.
 We emphasize fundamentals.
 Beginners can start at any time, because we feel that all students can benefit from renewed training in the basics.
 We honor the traditions and forms of training handed down by our teachers.

-Juneau Aiki Dojo is having Introduction to Aikido classes starting the second Monday in January.
+Juneau Aiki Dojo is having Introduction to Aikido classes starting the first Monday in January.
 The introductory course will meet for four Mondays in January, from 7 to 8:30 PM.
 New students will attend four classes focused on fundamentals.
+Classes will include stretching, falling and rolling while protecting yourself, and basic empty hand technique.
 This course is a great way for new students to give Aikido a try.
 The class is informal, and attire is sweats or other loose, comfortable clothing.
 A martial arts uniform is not required.

 The cost for this special course is $40.